PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-sql-server-on-kubernetes/index.md

 WHERE gs.primary_replica = 'mssql-primary'
 ```

-This query returns empty indicating that the primary is down and not synchornizing.
-However if we run this query for the secondary we can see that the secondary is up but not synchornizing.
+This query returns empty indicating that the primary is down and not synchronizing.
+However if we run this query for the secondary we can see that the secondary is up but not synchronizing.

 ```sql
 name    (No column name)    synchronization_health